Privacy description of Suomen Palautuspakkaus Oy’s Customer, Supplier and Bulletins data file

 7. Disclosure and transfer of data and the transfer of data outside the EU or EEC

-Palpa does not regularly disclose data.
+Palpa does not regularly disclose data, only to Ekopullo in accordance with section 4.
 Palpa uses subcontractors for updating the website, sending the bulletins, maintaining and developing the ERP system as well as providing customer service.
 In this case, personal data are transferred to the subcontractors insofar as it is deemed necessary for providing the service.
 With regard to the ERP system, personal data are transferred outside the EU/EEA to India.
 In this case, an appropriate level of data security is secured by using the sample clauses of the European Commission.
 Data are disclosed to the authorities in order to execute statutory tasks.
 Occasionally, data may also be disclosed for other purposes pursuant to the Finnish law.

 8. Data file protection principles and storage time